Representations of Lie groups: Proof of the CST theorem, part I

 Moreover, we claim that $G/H$ acts freely on $U$ outside of a set of codimension $\ge 2$.
 Indeed, if $1\ne s\in G/H$ and $a\in s$ then $a$ is not a reflection, so $Y_s:=\cup_{a\in s}V^{a}$ has codimension $\ge 2$.
 Now, for any $v$ in the preimage of $U^s$ in $V$ and $a\in s$ we have $av=h^{-1}v$ for some $h\in H$, thus $hav=v$ and $v\in Y_s$.
 Thus $U^s$ is contained in the image of $Y_s$ in $U$, hence ${\rm codim}(U^s)\ge 2$, as claimed.

 Now assume that $\Bbb C[V]^G$ is a polynomial algebra, and let $V/G=W$ be the corresponding affine space.
 Consider the natural regular map $\eta: V/H=U\to V/G=W$ between $n$-dimensional affine spaces, and let $J\in \Bbb C[U]$ be the Jacobian of this map (well defined up to scaling).
 If $u\in U$ and the stabilizer of $u$ in $G/H$ is trivial then by Lemma \ref{grac}, $\eta$ is \'etale at $u$, hence $J(u)\ne 0$.
 But as shown above, the complement of such points has codimension $\ge 2$.
 This implies that $J={\rm const}$, as a nonconstant polynomial would vanish on a subset of codimension $1$.
-Thus by the inverse function theorem $\eta$ is an isomorphism near $0$, in particular bijective, hence $H=G$.
+Thus the quotient map $\eta$ by $G/H$ is \'etale at $0$.
+Hence the stabilizer $G/H$ of $0$ is trivial, i.e. $H=G$.

-\begin{remark} Let $X$ be an smooth affine algebraic variety over $\Bbb C$ and $G$ be a finite group of automorphisms of $X$.
+\begin{remark} Let $X$ be a smooth affine algebraic variety over $\Bbb C$ and $G$ be a finite group of automorphisms of $X$.
 Then by the Hilbert-Noether lemma, $\Bbb C[X]^G$ is finitely generated, so $X/G:= {\rm Spec}\Bbb C[X]^G$ is an affine algebraic variety.
 The Chevalley-Shephard-Todd theorem implies that $X/G$ is smooth at the image $x^*\in X/G$ of $x\in X$ if and only if the stabilizer $G_x$ of $x$ is a complex reflection group in $GL(T_xX)$.
 In particular, $X/G$ is smooth iff all stabilizers are complex reflection groups.
 This follows from the {\bf formal Cartan lemma}: any action of a finite group $G$ on a formal polydisk $D$ over a field of characteristic zero is equivalent to its linearization (i.e., to the action of $G$ on the formal neighborhood of $0$ in the tangent space to $D$ at its unique geometric point). \end{remark}